(This is probably our most important page on this site, do spend some time here).

 If you are comparing one contractor's price with another contractor's price, you need to make sure you are comparing a qualified painter with a qualified painter, or a sub contractor with a sub contractor, or a franchise with a franchise.
 You can not compare oranges with apples with lemons.

 Those Getting Several Estimates

 "Always Get Three Estimates" ...Really?

-I don't know who originally said; "getting several estimates is always a good idea", but they are wrong.
-Why do people believe everything they are told?
+I don't know who originally said; "getting three estimates is always a good idea", but this statement is only partially correct.

 These tradesmen will be working on and / or installing the exact same devices.
-These people have job performance rules and standards they are required to follow.
+They have job performance rules and standards they are required to follow.

 Other than having a business license, each one of these is properly trained in their field of work and carries certification that they are authorized to do their job, "proof" that they are experts and fully capable of working their trade.

 Each electrical contractor, each plumbing contractor, and each heating / air-conditioning contractor has their own price, so it makes sense to get several estimates; because one of them has a better price than the other - even though they all are offering the same service.

 ...but what about a painter or drywall / painting contractor?

 What about someone who cleans and seals fences and decks?